alshawabkehghaith-pixel/Tasks/README.md

   -subj "/CN={{DOMAIN}}/O=YourOrganisation/C=US"
 ```

-`your_domain.key` is the private key — it must never leave the machine or be committed. `your_domain.csr` is submitted to the CA.
+Keep `your_domain.key` secure — it must never leave the machine or be committed.
+Submit the contents of `your_domain.csr` to the CA.

-**2. Submit the CSR to your CA**
+**2. Submit CSR to the CA**

-- Log into the CA portal (e.g. Namecheap → SSL Certificates → Activate)
+- CA portal → SSL Certificates → Activate
-- Select **Server-Side Automation / Manual CSR**
-- Server software: **Nginx**
+- Server-Side Automation / Manual CSR → Server software: **Nginx**
 - Paste the contents of `your_domain.csr`

-**3. Complete domain validation**

-The CA must verify you control the domain.
-DNS (CNAME) validation is recommended:
+**3. Domain validation (CNAME method)**

-- The CA provides a CNAME record (Host + Value)
-- Add it in your DNS provider's control panel
+The CA provides a CNAME record (Host + Value).
+Add it in your DNS provider:
-- The Host value should be entered without the domain suffix — the DNS provider appends it automatically
+- Enter only the subdomain part in the Host field — the provider appends the domain automatically
-- Validation typically completes within 5–15 minutes
-- Use [dnschecker.org](https://dnschecker.org) to confirm the CNAME is resolvable before clicking Verify
+- Validation takes 5–15 minutes; confirm propagation at [dnschecker.org](https://dnschecker.org) before clicking Verify

-**4. Download and combine certificate files**
+**4. Combine certificate files**

-The CA emails a zip containing `your_domain.crt` and `your_domain.ca-bundle`.
-Extract both into `nginx/certs/`, then combine:
+The CA emails a zip with `your_domain.crt` and `your_domain.ca-bundle`.
+Extract both to `nginx/certs/`, then combine:

 ```powershell
 # Windows